 In addition to performing link-time optimizations, c.analyze can be used in tandem with the c.report tool in order to generate profiling statistics.
-See "c.report" on page 5-52.
+See "c.report" on page 4-61.

-To profile an executable C/C^{++} program with c.analyze, the -P (profiling) option must be specified.
+To profile an executable $C/C^{++}$ program with c.analyze, the -P (profiling) option must be specified.
 With the -P option set, a new executable file is created that has been patched to gather profiling statistics.
 The original executable file remains intact.
 For example, the following command line:

-\$ c.analyze -P profiled_a.out a.out
+\$ c.analyze -P profiled\a.out a.out

-takes the executable c.out as input, profiles it, and then produces the patched executable file profiled_a.out.
-The original executable remains unchanged; however, invoking the patched executable gathers profiling information and dumps this information to the file profiled_a.out.prof.
+takes the executable a.out as input, profiles it, and then produces the patched executable file profiled\a.out.
+The original executable remains unchanged; however, invoking the patched executable gathers profiling information and dumps this information to the file profiled\a.out.prof.
 The .prof file can then be displayed in various formats with the help of the c.report program.